alshedivat/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi there!
-I'm Chinmaya Kausik, a first-year mathematics Ph.D. student at UMich working on sequential decision making, statistics, optimization and machine learning.
+I'm Chinmaya Kausik, a rising second-year mathematics Ph.D. student at UMich working on sequential decision making, statistics, optimization and machine learning.
 A lot of my undergraduate background is in geometry, topology and dynamics with work in computer-assisted topology and geometry.

 Check out my [projects](projects) (along with post-mortems) and [interests](more)!